IOC's Bach arrives in Tokyo; greeted by state of emergency | Health

 IOC's Bach arrives in Tokyo; greeted by state of emergency

-IOC President Thomas Bach arrived in Tokyo on Thursday to find Japans Prime Minister Yoshihde Suga set to declare a state of emergency, which is likely to result in a ban on fans at the Tokyo Olympics as coronavirus infections spread across the capital.
+IOC President Thomas Bach arrived in Tokyo on Thursday just as a ban on spectators at the Tokyo Olympics is likely after Japan Prime Minister Yoshihde Suga announced a state of emergency because of rising coronavirus infections in the capital.

 - Country: